The Future of 3D Rendering is in the Cloud

 When we think of 3D animation, we imagine an artist sitting at a work station plugging away in software like 3DS Max or Cinema 4D.
 We think of pushing polygons around, adjusting UVs and key frames.
 We imagine the beautifully rendered final output.
 What we don't often think about is the hardware it takes to render our art.

 Illustrators may get by rendering stills on their own workstation.
 But, rendering frames for animation requires multiple computers to get the job done in a timely manor.
-Traditionally, this meant companies would build and manager their own render farms.
+Traditionally, this meant companies would build and manager their own render farm.
 But having the power to render animations on-site comes with a considerable price.
 The more computers that have to be taken care of, the less time there is to spend on animation and other artistic tasks.
 If a render farm is large enough it will require hiring dedicated IT personnel.

 Well-funded studios might buy brand-new machines to serve as render slaves.
-But, for smaller studios and freelancers, render farms are often built from machines too old to serve as workstations anymore.
+But, for smaller studios and freelancers, render farm are often built from machines too old to serve as workstations anymore.
 Trying to maintain state-of-the-art software on old machines is often challenging.
 Even when newer equipment is used, there is still a high energy cost associated with operating it.
 The electricity required by several processors cranking out frames non-stop will quickly become expensive.
 Not to mention, those machines get hot.
 Even a single rack of slaves will need some type of climate control.

 These issues have made many animation companies see the benefits of rendering in the cloud.
 As high-speed internet access becomes available across the globe, moving large files online has become commonplace.
 You can upload a file to a render service that will take on the headaches for you.
 They monitor the system for crashes.
 They install updates and patches.
 They worry about energy costs.
 Plus, there is the speed advantage.
 Companies dedicated to rendering are able to devote more resources to their equipment.
 Their farm will have more nodes.
 Their hardware will be more up-to-date and faster.